igolovic/poc-newsy/README.md

 - full CRUD web API for articles
 - full CRUD web API for users
 - automatic adding of test users for demo database
+- checking of real users from database during OAuth2/OpenID-Connect check instead of test users